satishsalyal/Foundations-of-Data-Science/Statistics_in_Data_Science.md

 ## 🧮 1.
 Mean (Arithmetic Average)

 **Definition:**
-The mean is the sum of all data values divided by the total number of values.
+The arithmetic mean is the simplest and most widely used measure of a mean, or average.
+It simply involves taking the sum of a group of values and then dividing by the total number of values.

 \[
 \text{Mean } (\mu) = \frac{\sum X}{n}